paolochmprojects/nest-oauth2/README.md

 ## Api documentation

-[http://localhost:3000/api/](http://localhost:3000/api/) if port set defaults to 3000 or you can set it in .env file.
+Visit [api documentation](http://localhost:3000/api/) if port set defaults to 3000 or you can set it in .env file. make sure app is running.
 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).